 Q: Why is Clutch PT an out-of-network provider?
 It’ll be cheaper for me to see someone

 in my network.

 Glad you asked.
 It boils down to quality over quantity.

-Quality care is what will get you better.
+Quality care is what will get you better, faster.
 As an out-of-network provider, we are choosing to see fewer patients in a day in order to ensure an extremely high level of patient care.

 Insurance companies don’t look at patient care the same way we do.
-They put providers like us through the ringer with an application process to become “in-network.”
-If we’re chosen, we agree to receive significantly less reimbursement for treatments because we’ll be exposed to a bigger pool of patients.
-But the only way to offset our operational costs is to see more people in a day.
+They put providers like us through the ringer to become “in-network” which means receiving significantly less reimbursement for treatments.
+The only way to offset our operational costs is to see more people in a day.
 A LOT more.
 That leads to a “patient mill” style of physical therapy that doesn’t get people better, and undermines how we want to treat patients.
 We just can’t, and won’t, participate in that.

-At Clutch PT you will work one-on-one with a skilled, licensed physical therapist who cares about you and what you’re there to accomplish.
+At Clutch PT you will work one-on-one with a skilled, licensed Doctor of Physical Therapy who cares about ALL of you and what you’re there to accomplish.
 We are able to spend the time evaluating your entire body and customizing treatment just for you.

 We take pride in doing what’s right for our patients instead of what’s right for a larger corporation or insurance company.
 At an in-network clinic, you’ll likely be lined up on a table next to a bunch of other people while one therapist directs all of you at once.
 Ultrasound/heat/electric stim/ice may be used as substitutes for individual care and treatment, but those things are just filling your appointment.
 They might make you feel better for the short term but they won’t solve the root cause of the problem.
 If you’re only being treated for a few minutes individually, it’s really tough to get better.
 Your therapist should take the time needed to diagnose the underlying cause of your problem, correct it and make sure you understand how to be your own advocate when you’re not in treatment.
 That takes expertise and individual attention.
 That’s why we are out-of-network.